-I Tried A Mango Radiance Glow Facial & This Is My Verdict
+I Tried The Mango Radiance Glow Facial — This Is My Verdict

 Let's face it, the festive season can be pretty hard on our skin.
 From the endless boozing, indulging in sweet treats, night out makeup, and not to mention the severe drop in temperature — our skin can't catch a break.
 If you're prone to the occasional break-out or dry patch over the Christmas season, facials can be a great way to combat this, getting rid of impurities left deep within the skin and adding a boost of hydration.
 But with so many to choose from, it can be tricky.
 So I tried a Mango Radiance Glow Facial and here's what happened.

 I first heard about this facial by Skin Theory at Therapie Clinic when Pixie Lott posted a photo of herself with skin that was quite frankly gleaming.
 I knew I just had to try it.
 Therapie is a top aesthetic clinic with 35 centres across the UK and Ireland offering a wide range of treatments including, radiance peels, derma pen treatments, and hydra facials.
 If you're looking for an on-the- go facial, that doesn't take too much time, but exfoliates and leaves your skin glowing, the Mango Radiance Peel is definitely the one for you.
 Therapie Clinic say the facial uses "gentle fruit enzymes while infusing Vitamin C and Orange Stem Cells to brighten protect and repair the skin also containing Kojic acid to reduce pigment formation and even discolouration."